A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Introduction

 \section{Introduction}

-Clinical research on novel therapeutic agents usually starts with dose-finding studies, which aim to identify one or more promising doses for further evaluation.
-A major focus in such studies is the frequency of dose-limiting toxicity (DLT) events and the maximum tolerated dose (MTD), defined as the highest dose among those considered that has a DLT rate not exceeding a specified value (i.e., the target DLT rate).
+Clinical research on novel therapeutic agents in oncology usually starts with dose-finding studies, which aim to identify one or more promising doses for further evaluation.
+A major focus in such studies is the frequency of dose-limiting toxicity (DLT) events and the maximum tolerated dose (MTD), defined as the highest dose among those considered that has a DLT rate not exceeding the maximum tolerable DLT rate (also known as the target DLT rate).
 The MTD is of particular interest when drug activity is expected to increase with increasing dose and when early measures of activity are unavailable or unreliable.

-Popular designs for finding the MTD include the well-known 3+3 design \citep{s89,k94}, the continual reassessment method \citep[CRM;][]{o90}, the accelerated titration design \citep{s97}, the modified toxicity probability interval (mTPI) design \citep{j10}, the toxicity equivalence range (TEQR) design \citep{bl11}, the Bayesian optimal interval design (BOIN) design \citep{ly15}, the i3+3 design \citep{lwj20}, and many others.
-Most of these designs include an up-and-down dose transition rule that assigns a dose to each cohort of patients based on accumulating DLT data, and an MTD estimation procedure to be applied to all available data at the end of the study.
-For interval designs (mTPI, TEQR, BOIN and i3+3), the dose transition rule amounts to locating the observed DLT rate at the current dose in one of three intervals corresponding to three possible actions (escalate, de-escalate, or stay).
+Popular designs for finding the MTD include the well-known 3+3 design \citep{s89,k94}, the continual reassessment method (CRM) \citep{o90}, the accelerated titration design \citep{s97}, escalation with overdose control \citep{b98}, the Bayesian logistic regression method (BLRM) \citep{n08}, the modified toxicity probability interval (mTPI) design \citep{j10}, the toxicity equivalence range (TEQR) design \citep{bl11}, the Bayesian optimal interval (BOIN) design \citep{ly15}, the i3+3 design \citep{lwj20}, and many others.
+Many of these designs include an up-and-down dose transition rule that assigns a dose to each cohort of patients based on accumulating DLT data, and an MTD estimation procedure to be applied to all available data at the end of the study.
+For interval designs \citep{j10,bl11,ly15,lwj20}, the dose transition rule amounts to locating the observed DLT rate at the current dose in one of three intervals corresponding to three possible actions (escalate, de-escalate, or stay).